LnikGH/LnikGH/README.md

 ![Overview of the API project](/api_project_architecture.png)

 3. Kubernetes project (AW Academy's Google Cloud course): [Kubernetes project](https://github.com/LnikGH/konttiprojekti.git)
    - Team project: task was to run Flask blogging app on Kubernetes.
-A loadbalancer distributes traffic to multiple autoscaled pods.
+A load balancer distributes traffic to multiple autoscaled pods.
 The blog data is kept on different pod with persistent volume.

 ![Overview of the Kubernetes project](/container_project_overview.jpg)